 There are many benefits to nursing, but working extremely long shifts is not one of them.
-Here’s a few pointers to help you get through them.
+Here are a few pointers to help you get through them.

 There’s not a nurse in the world who doesn’t struggle to overcome fatigue at some stage during a long shift.
 A long shift is considered to be any shift that is longer than 9 hours in length.
 Tiring work, emotionally draining cases, and unsociable hours can feel like the perfect storm.
 While you’re going to get tired, I want to show you it doesn’t have to be all gloom and doom.
 Take a look at the following half a dozen tips from the pros, and you’ll be able to master the art of long shifts in no time at all.

 What you do outside of work is just as important as when you’re on the ward.
 You need to be taking care of yourself, but it’s something that can be hard to find the time for.
 The secret is to start imagining yourself as an athlete.
 Considering how physically demanding nursing can be, you already sort of are an athlete.
 Athletes would never fail to find the time to eat healthy, rest, and stretch, and you should never cut corners when it comes to the things that will make you look and feel great.
 Something as simple as pampering yourself can make all the difference to your state of mind and those all-important energy levels.
 Make the time for it, and before you know it, you’ll have formed a habit for a lifetime.